 2. Enter Summer School Course Requests for students starting now through the end of the school year.
 This is available for staff with appropriate permissions on the Course Requests page.

 3. IMPORTANT NOTE – The regular Aeries database will now be used to build the Summer School Master Schedule, even if you normally create a new SQL Database for Summer School.
 The creation of that Summer School SQL Database can now be delayed until right before Summer School begins at the end of the regular school year.

 6. Build your Summer School Master Schedule using the SMS table in your summer schools.
-Also by May 5th, the scheduling pages that allow you to build your Scheduling Master Schedule based on Course Requests will support the Summer School Course Requests table.
+The scheduling pages allow you to build your Scheduling Master Schedule based on the Summer School Course Requests (SSR) table.

 7. Run the Schedule All Students process.
-Around May 5th, the scheduler will be adjusted to schedule directly against the SSR table.
+The scheduler has been adjusted to schedule directly against the Summer School SSR Course Requests (SSR).

 8. If you normally create a new SQL database for your Summer School, wait until the week before summer school starts to create that SQL database.

-10. Late enrollment of students already in your district will be able to be quickly added to the appropriate Summer School by using the Student Add/Transfer process.
-This program will be adjusted to support pulling students from the regular DB into the Summer School DB.
+10. Late enrollment of students already in your district can be able to be quickly added to the appropriate Summer School by using the Student Add/Transfer process.
+The program has been adjusted to support pulling students from the regular database into the Summer School database.

-11. Adding New Students who have not been previously enrolled in your district can be added directly to the Summer School DB.
-The "Next Perm ID" of the student will be pulled from the regular Aeries DB to avoid conflicts with students being added directly to the regular Aeries DB.
+11. Adding New Students who have not been previously enrolled in your district can be added directly to the Summer School database.
+The "Next Perm ID" of the student will be pulled from the regular Aeries database to avoid conflicts with students being added directly to the regular Aeries database.

-12. At the end of Summer School, use the existing "Copy Student Data from Summer School DB" process to pull in newly added students and student-related information from the Summer School DB to your regular DB.
+12. At the end of Summer School, use the existing "Copy Student Data from Summer School Database" process to pull in newly added students and student-related information from the Summer School database to your regular database.